Bekind-Labs/tracker-boot-action/README.md

 - A Tracker Boot account and API token
 - A GitHub repository with GitHub Actions enabled
-- Story IDs in your Tracker Boot project (9-digit numbers, e.g., 200011863)
+- Project ID in your tracker boot project URL

 ### Setup